-То Do this See the first-level cells connected to a pin in the same hierarchy Select a pin and select Expand.
+Do this Select a pin and select Expand.
 See Expanding Filtered Logic Example, on page 280.
-See the first-level cells connected to a pin at any level of hierarchy Select a pin and select Hierarchical Expand.
-See all cells until a register or port is connected to the selected pin at the same level of hierarchy Select a pin and select Expand to Reg/Port.
-See internal cells connected to a pin Select a pin and select Expand Inwards.
+Select a pin and select Hierarchical Expand.
+Select a pin and select Expand to Reg/Port.
+Select a pin and select Expand Inwards.
 The software filters the schematic and displays the internal cells closest to the port.
-See Expanding Inwards Example, on page 280.
-Select only one object connected to a port or pin Select a pin or port and select Expand to One Object.
-See all cells until a register or port is connected to the selected pin at any level of hierarchy Select a pin and select Hierarchical Expand to Reg/Port.
+See Expanding Inwards Example , on page 280.
+Select a pin or port and select Expand to One Object.
+Select a pin and select Hierarchical Expand to Reg/Port.